publicinnovation/whitepaper/README.md

 2. We're not a special interest group; we're just trying to move the needle on measurable quality of life outcomes.
 3. We're open source, so please fork our policy and make it better.

-Content is served up by [Jekyll](http://jekyllrb.com/) using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-Here are direct links to each section of the paper in the respo:
+Here are direct links to each section of the paper in the repo:

 * [Introduction](https://github.com/publicinnovation/whitepaper/blob/gh-pages/index.md)
 * [1.
 Defining Innovation](https://github.com/publicinnovation/whitepaper/blob/gh-pages/defining-innovation.md)